omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>14.
 Array join()</summary>
 The join() method also joins all array elements into a string.
-It behaves just like toString(), but in addition you can specify the separator
+It behaves just like toString(), but in addition you can specify the separator.

 ```js
 const fruits = ["Banana", "Orange", "Apple", "Mango"];